State Park Beach

 The four beaches that are available to pamper the local sun seekers and travelers who reside in Englewood are Stump Pass State Park Beach, Englewood Beach (previously known as Chadwick Beach), Middle Beach (also known as Blind Pass Beach), and Manasota Beach.

-The beaches of Don Pedro and Little Gasparilla are more challenging to reach.
+The beaches on Don Pedro and Little Gasparilla are more challenging to reach.
 The beaches on Gasparilla Island require a $6 fee for a toll bridge, but hey, you are on vacation!
 You are burning money like crazy anyway.
-What is a $6 price for a lovely day on the beach?
+What is a $6 price for a lovely day on a lovely beach?
+Drive all the way down to the State Park.
+That's another three bucks, but you have a good chance to meet and greet a sea cow family (during the summer months).

 Beach Warning Flags - some information for non locals